Impersonator pretends to be a relative in urgent need of money.

-Some scammers exploit the avarice of people looking to get something for nothing, some scammers take advantage of honest people who are simply trying to conduct straightforward business transactions, and some scammers — perhaps the worst of all — victimize people who are motivated only by a good-hearted desire to help out those in need.
+Some scammers exploit the avarice of people looking to get something for nothing, some take advantage of honest people who are simply trying to conduct straightforward business transactions, and some — perhaps the worst of all — victimize people who are motivated only by a good-hearted desire to help out those in need.

 The scheme described above falls into that last category.
-The basic set-up is that a scammer gleans just enough information about a family (e.g., names, ages, addresses, phone numbers) to be able to impersonate one of them during a brief phone call to another family member.
+The basic set-up is that a scam artist gleans just enough information about a family (e.g., names, ages, addresses, phone numbers) to be able to impersonate one of them during a brief phone call to another family member.
 The scammer will place a call and claim to be in some form of distress (e.g., a victim of legal problems, theft, or fouled-up

 travel arrangements) that has left him stranded far from home and in desperate need of someone to wire him some cash.
 In many cases eager-to-help relatives will promptly send money as instructed, not realizing until it's too late that the person they've been talking to is an impersonator and not a genuine family member.
 (Grandparents are particularly common targets of this scam: They may be easily